What is a Key Tested Telex (KTT) Transfer?

 Organizations and individuals looking to utilize KTT services should note that multiple financial institutions worldwide, including Citibank, Bank of America, HSBC, Chase, Prominence Bank, and Wells Fargo, offer KTT transfers.
 For specific services available in a certain country or region, it is advisable to engage directly with each respective bank.

-MT 103 involves a one-time direct payment to a specific beneficiary.
+• MT103: One-time direct payment to a specific beneficiary.

 Conclusion